FIRE Portfolio: Pick One of Those and Retire Early

 There is no broad-market “crypto ETF” (as of now), but Bitcoin behaves like one, has ETFs in some markets, and is probably the only asset worth considering for this strategy.
 If you plan to rebalance your portfolio, an ETF is a better option; however, holding Bitcoin directly on your hardware wallet offers protection from some more “extreme” scenarios like bank account seizure.

-Multiple Bitcoin cycles show a very high correlation of other cryptocurrencies, which makes it a questionable idea to diversify between different crypto assets, not to mention total collapses of many of them.
+Multiple Bitcoin cycles show a very high correlation with other cryptocurrencies, which makes it a questionable idea to diversify between different crypto assets, not to mention the total collapses of many of them.
 This picture may change in the future, especially when we see more crypto ETFs.
 However, it’s worth noting that projects like Solana are centralized and have some legal entity behind them, so betting on them may be associated with risks similar to stock-picking single companies.

 VTI Vanguard Total Stock Market ETF 70%